 Since joining Goodwin, Mr. Kim has been involved in litigation matters in numerous federal courts of appeals, district courts and administrative agencies.
 His recent significant representations include:

 - Co-authored a brief in the First Circuit on behalf of an internationally renowned post-secondary educational institution defending against state-law contract and tort claims.
-Successfully obtained affirmance of the district court’s grant of summary judgment.
+Successfully obtained affirmance of the district court’s dismissal.

 - Co-authored a brief in the Ninth Circuit on behalf of a major banking client defending against claims of discriminatory lending.
 Successfully defended the client at summary judgment.